Identifying Amphibian Eggs in the Lowlands of Western Washington

 Egg masses of rough-skinned newts can be identified by the following characteristics:

-2) Jelly coat thinner than long-toed salamander eggs.
+2) Jelly layer is thinner than long-toed salamander eggs.

 Amphibian Eggs: Concluding Thoughts

 Identifying amphibian eggs can be a valuable addition to many wildlife conservation projects.
 It can also be a fun springtime activity for the whole family.
-I hope this mini-guide enhances your outdoor adventures!
+I hope this article enhances your outdoor adventures!

 Additional Resources on Amphibian Eggs: